omaraflak/python-neural-networks/README.md

-# My Neural Networks
+# Python Neural Networks

-This is a machine learning __'library'__ I made from scratch, for educational purpose only.
+This is a machine learning library I made from scratch, for educational purpose.

 # Example